priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/configurations.md

 ##  About Redis deployment configurations

 ###  Introduction to Redis
-Redis, which stands for Remote Dictionary Server, is an open source in-memory data structure store used as a database, cache, message broker, and streaming engine.
+Redis, which stands for Remote Dictionary Server, is an open source, in-memory, key-value data store.
 Redis has a variety of data types, including bitmaps, hyperloglogs, geographic indexes, streams, lists, sets, and sorted sets with range queries.

 ### Configuring Redis Server
 We can configure the Redis server using the [redis.conf](https://redis.io/docs/management/config-file/) file.
 Alternatively, we can configure Redis servers by [passing arguments via the command line](https://redis.io/docs/management/config/#passing-arguments-via-the-command-line) when fewer configuration variables need to be set.